AdobeDocs/creative-cloud-enterprise.en/help/cce/maxoverview.md

 ---
 title: MAX 2020 Overview
-description: This is the article overview.
+description: These tutorials will help you learn new features in the 2021 release of Creative Cloud—from an enterprise perspective.
 ---

 # MAX 2020 — the Enterprise Sessions